-I am an award-winning freelance features journalist with the best part of a decade’s experience writing, editing and commissioning for national newspapers and magazines.
-My work has appeared in Grazia, Red, the Daily Telegraph, the Daily Mail, The Times, Fabulous, Women’s Health, the New York Post, the Guardian, and the Observer, among others.
+I am an award-winning freelance health journalist, writing features for national newspapers and magazines.
+My work has appeared in The Times, the Daily Telegraph, the Daily Mail, Red magazine, Women’s Health, Grazia, the New York Post, the Guardian, and the Observer, among others.

-My particular interest and expertise is in unravelling and explaining the science of health so it can be understood by even the most hopeless of arts graduates (like me).
+I specialise in women’s health and enjoy unravelling and explaining science and medicine so it can be understood by even the most hopeless of arts graduates (like me).
 In 2019, I was highly commended in the freelance writer of the year category at the Medical Journalists Association Annual Awards.
 I also won an Association of British Science Writers’ award in 2016 for a piece on myths about the human metabolism.

-As well as my journalism work, I am the author of the blog The Uterus Monologues, where I write about my own experience of recurrent miscarriage and curate the stories of others who have not had a straightforward path to parenthood.
-I am always interested in commissions that address fertility, pregnancy and loss in all its complexity.
+As well as my journalism work, I am the author of the blog The Uterus Monologues, where I write about my own experience of recurrent miscarriage and share the stories of others who have not had a straightforward path to parenthood.
+I am always interested in commissions that address fertility, pregnancy and loss in all their complexity.

 To commission me, please email firstname.lastname@example.org